-GLOWS payload performance requirements are based on, and justified by the original SMAP mission performance requirements [4] with key instrument requirements summarized in Table 2.
+GLOWS payload performance requirements are based on, and justified by, the original SMAP mission performance requirements [4].
+The GLOWS mission approaches these requirements by emulating many aspects of the mission CONOPS.
+The similarities, as well as a description of GLOWS differences, is summarized in Table 2.